deadoceans/deadoceans.github.io/games-list.md

 I try to give a game at least a few hours.
 No ADHD-like starting and then stopping and moving onto something else, leaving an entire library 15% completed.

-I try to leave thoughts and reviews for most of the games I complete.

 I'm not going to be buying more games anytime soon.
-I'm staying off of the stores with the rare exception of a wishlist item.
 I probably have enough games to last me for the entire rest of my life assuming I only play 1-2 hours per day :D

 ## Currently Playing
 * Kingdom Come: Deliverance
 * The Elder Scrolls III: Morrowind
 * S.T.A.L.K.E.R.
 Clear Sky
 * Divinity: Original Sin 2

 ## Queue